Authentic Vegetarian Borscht (Борщ) Recipe

-This week’s recipe, tentatively named Masha’s Borscht, is a little bit special.. that’s because it’s not my recipe, instead it’s a family recipe passed through the ages until it landed in the lap of my beautiful wife Maria – native of Russia, holder of a German passport, speaker of many languages and insanely good maker of Borscht.
+This family recipe has been passed through the ages until it landed in the lap of my wife Maria – native of Russia, holder of a German passport, speaker of many languages and insanely good maker of Borscht.

-Traditionally speaking, most people know Borscht as a Russian soup (of Ukrainian origin) filled with beetroot and beef – but there are plenty of versions out there, probably thousands and thousands made through the many households of the ex-Soviet states, and so naturally – this one’s going to have some odd bits and bobs that you may or may not have seen in Borscht before.
+Traditionally speaking, most people know Borscht as a Ukrainian-Russian soup filled with beetroot and beef but there are plenty of versions out there, probably millions made through the many households of the ex-Soviet states, and so naturally, this one’s going to have some odd bits and bobs that you may or may not have seen in Borscht before….

 Some Tips Before You Start

-In remembrance of the late great Keith Floyd I always try to cook with a glass of wine in hand – I suggest you do the same.
-Though feel free to substitute it this time for a glass of Beluga vodka – should the mood take you.
+In remembrance of the late Keith Floyd I always try to cook with a glass of wine in hand.
+I suggest you do the same.
+Though feel free to substitute it this time for a glass of vodka and a little caviar on buttered bread – should the mood take you.

 - Masha’s Borscht recipe uses a Georgian spice mix called “Khmeli suneli”.
 It’s a subtle blend of spices (namely coriander, dill, basil, bay leaf, marjoram, blue fenugreek, parsley, saffron, black pepper, celery, thyme, hyssop, mint, and hot pepper) which is used throughout Georgian cooking (in particular in a soup called Kharcho) and by many Russian cooks.
-It’s not the end of the world if you can’t find any – but before you give up, do try your local Eastern European store and ask for it by name if you’re unsure – and of course, take a look online – The Spice Shop in England has a version though I can’t attest for it’s quality having never tried it.
-You could also make your own – but that’s a recipe for another day.
+It’s not the end of the world if you can’t find any but before you give up, do try your local Eastern European store and ask for it by name if you’re unsure and of course, take a look online.
+The Spice Shop has a version though I can’t attest for it’s quality having never tried it.

-- If you can – try and get some Smetana (an Eastern European sour cream) from either a local Eastern European store or, if you’re lucky your local supermarket.
+- Get some Smetana (an Eastern European sour cream) from either a local Eastern European store or, if you’re lucky your local supermarket.
 For those living in England – you can actually get a good Polish Smetana from most supermarkets that have a Polish section.
-Otherwise substitute this with your favourite Crème fraîche – we suggest a good quality Crème fraîche d’Isigny.
+Otherwise substitute this with your favourite Crème fraîche such as a good quality Crème fraîche d’Isigny.